 #3 – Mobile app

-#4 – Show quality marks/trustmarks and ratings on all channels
+#4 – Show quality marks/trustmarks and ratings/reviews on all channels

 Now that you know what omni-channel is and how to get it started with your online shop, it is important to know some of the pitfalls before you start implementing your new strategy.
 Take the time to set up each relevant channel properly, so you get the best results.

 Don’t forget to make each channel mobile responsive.
-Nowadays, mobile phones play an important role in the e-commerce world and you don’t want to be left behind.
+Nowadays, mobile phones play an important role in the e-commerce world and you don’t want to be seen as out-of-touch or left behind.